Where possible, links to pdfs and free content on journal websites have been added.

 Llewelyn, J., K. Bell, L. Schwarzkopf, R. A. Alford, and R. Shine.
 2012.
 Ontogenetic shifts in a prey’s chemical defence influence feeding responses of a snake predator.
 Oecologia 169:965-973.

 The amount of poison in a toad changes as it grows – eggs have a lot, but then poison content decreases in older tadpoles, and doesn’t increase again until after metamorphosis, when the young toad begins to make its own poison.
 A snake that can tolerate toad poisons (the keelback) seems to have worked this out – the snakes selectively eat the stages of toads with the least poison (larger rather than smaller tadpoles, and smaller rather than larger baby toads).

 Somaweera, R., R. Shine, J. Webb, T. Dempster, and M. Letnic.
-2012.
+2013.
 Why does vulnerability to toxic invasive cane toads vary among populations of Australian freshwater crocodiles?
-Animal Conservation: in press.
+Animal Conservation 16:86-96.

 Why do some populations of freshwater crocodiles crash when toads arrive, whether others are not affected?
 This study shows that it isn’t due to differences in factors such as feeding preferences or poison tolerance … so unfortunately, although we’ve managed to disprove some possibilities, it’s still a mystery!